Revenue vs Profit (The $96K Mistake Operators Make Chasing Monthly Numbers Instead of Annual Math)

 Volume deal requiring heavy discounting

-Market expansion requires infrastructure investment
+Market expansion that requires infrastructure investment

 Product addition with lower margins